WoW-CMS/docs/src/blizzcms/guides/linux/lamp-stack.md

 order: 1
 ---

-In the following guide, we will explain step by step the installation of the **LAMP** stack with the necessary requirements to run BlizzCMS.
+The following guide will explain step by step the installation of the **LAMP** stack with the necessary requirements to run BlizzCMS.

 ## Prerequisites